oltdaniel/ansible-my-servers/README.md

 #
 # !!
 Edit the hosts.ini and config.yml to your needs !!
 #
-# First execution (we assume the default cloud server user root via your local ssh key)
+# First execution (we assume you configured your ssh key via the hositng provider already)
+# NOTE: Change the remote user in case it isn't root.
-ansible-playbook genisis.yml
+ansible-playbook genisis.yml -u root
 # Deploy the software
 ansible-playbook software.yml
 # Upgrade the server and allow a reboot if required